-This garden chore should be thought about and discussed, before the first soil is turned over and garden plants and seeds are put in the soil.
+This garden chore should be considered and discussed before the first soil is turned over and garden plants and seeds are planted.

-- Organic mulches such as grass clippings (un-treated), pine bark, leaf mold, aged sawdust, straw and newspapers (black and white print only, no color, shiny advertisement pages) are great mulches to prevent weeds from growing. - Inorganic mulches are plastics (which come in black, red, silver or clear colors) and weed barrier fabrics. - The other option is physical control such as hoeing, hand pulling, or rotary tilling.
-For example, using rotary tilling is great between rows and pathways but can damage roots or destroy plants if done too closely to the crops - Try using a combination of newspapers (6 8 layers of black and white print only), then put straw or grass clippings on top of the newspapers (so they don't blow to your neighbors) Hoe regularly (careful not to destroy plant roots and turning over too much soil with new weed seeds to germinate) and/or hand-pull weeds between plants.
+- Organic mulches such as grass clippings (un-treated), pine bark, leaf mold, aged sawdust, straw and newspapers (black and white print only, no color or shiny advertisement pages) are great mulches to prevent weeds from growing. - Inorganic mulches are plastics (which come in black, red, silver or clear colors) and weed barrier fabrics. - Physical control, such as hoeing or hand pulling, is an option.
+Additionally, rotary tilling between rows and pathways can be an option, but it can damage roots or destroy plants if done too closely to the crops. - Try using a combination of newspaper (6 8 layers of black and white print only) topped with straw or grass clippings (so the paper does not blow to your neighbors).
+Hoe regularly (be careful not to damage plant roots and turn over too much soil, exposing weed seeds) and/or hand-pull weeds between plants.